 - Rents total $1200/month so divide by 30 days for a daily rental amount of $40

 - $40 per day rental amount times 18 days equals $720

 This amount would show as a "credit" to the buyer and a "debit" to the seller on the closing statement.

-Obviously, rental properties are purchased for their cash flow and overall ROI with appreciation and tax advantages, whether they're single-family dwellings or apartments.
+Rental properties are purchased for their cash flow and overall ROI with appreciation and tax advantages, whether they're single-family dwellings or apartments.
 The proration of rents at closing is only one important consideration.

 Buyers should determine whether the reported rents are correct.
 Make sure that the rents in spreadsheets and income documents are factual.
 A prospective buyer of a rental property should get bank statements to verify that those are the actual rents being paid.
 If one apartment's rent is supposed to be $750 a month, confirm that this is indeed the amount being deposited each month.

 For example, the landlord might have been letting the tenant trade services for some or all of his rent payment.
 Perhaps the tenant was providing cleaning and maintenance services, or maybe the tenant received an off-the-books rent reduction due to a personal relationship with the landlord.
-For whatever reason, the numbers will balance only when all rents included in tenant leases are actually deposited.
+For whatever reason, the numbers will balance only when all rents included in tenant leases are deposited.

 A prospective buyer might also inquire as to whether the seller is charging current market rates.
 Confirm whether tenants are paying below, at, or above what other landlords in the area are charging for similar properties.
 There can be real value in this area for the buyer.
-Some landlords are either lazy or just don't like interviewing and placing new tenants so they'll avoid increasing rents for long periods of time in order to keep the same tenants in place.
+Some landlords are either lazy or don't like interviewing and placing new tenants so they'll avoid increasing rents for long periods of time to keep the same tenants in place.

 The rents being paid can be significantly below current market rates as a result.
 Rents can be increased immediately upon lease expiration to change the ROI and cash flow for the benefit of the new owner.